izzaprasatya/uhi-analysis/README.md

 ## 🔍 Objective

 The main goal of this project is to:
+- Extract the seasonal variations in average Land Surface Temperature (LST) across the districts of Bursa City
-- Identify UTFVI hotspots in different districts of Bursa
+- Identify UTFVI hotspots across different districts of Bursa City
-- Analyze seasonal variations (winter and summer)
+- Examine the seasonal variations in ecological conditions within those districts
-- Examine correlations between UTFVI and:
-  - Land Surface Temperature (LST)
-  - Vegetation proportion (Pv)
-  - Land cover types
-  - Urban Heat Island (UHI) effect

 ## 🛠️ Tools & Technologies